Simon Griffee

 Milton Glaser Studio

-It was after reading Milton’s book Graphic Design that I decided to be a designer in addition to a photographer, and the chance to work with Milton was a transformative experience that inspired me to begin drawing again as I had in my childhood.
+It was after reading Milton’s book Graphic Design that I decided I wanted to do design work for a living, and the chance to work with Milton was a transformative experience that inspired me to begin drawing again, as I had in my childhood.

 Brazilian Pizza.